 (ii) warrant that you have the rights necessary to exhibit your film at BSIFF

-(iii) indemnify and hold harmless the Black Star International festival, its parent company, its affiliates, and subsidiaries and any of their respective directors, officers, employees, and representatives against any claim arising out of exhibition of your film.
+(iii) indemnify and hold harmless the Black Star International festival, its parent company, its affiliates, and subsidiaries, and any of their respective directors, officers, employees, and representatives against any claim arising out of the exhibition of your film.

 You must deliver to the address(es) designated by the Festival:

 (i) one (1) exhibition copy (technical specifications must be confirmed by the Festival in advance of the invited work;